RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 2 solution guide.md

 The two statements **are logically equivalent**.

 2. Determine whether the following logical argument is valid or invalid: Premises are $p \rightarrow q$ and $\neg p$; conclusion is $\neg q$.
-Show your work (which should involve a truth table) and clearly state whether the ~statements are logically equivalent or not~.
+Show your work (which should involve a truth table) and clearly state whether the ~statements are logically equivalent or not~ argument is valid or not. (**Note: This correction was made on the board in class and announced to the entire class before the start of the exam.**)

 In the truth table below, the premises are marked with a checkmark and the conclusion is marked with a star: